-- 1. Choosing the right team.
+- 1. It is choosing the right team.
 Your implementation team must have a good mix of talent.
 It should include people with experience in your particular business segment.
 Include business analysts, developers, software architects and project managers.
 The team must also include a strong-willed and senior management Champion from your company whose goal is ensuring the highest priority tasks are accomplished first.

-- 2. Planning a phased approach.
+- 2. We are planning a phased approach.
 Install the implementation in logical sections.
 This reduces disruption, especially when moving data from the old system to the new.

-- 3. Moving useful data only.
+- 3. It was moving useful data only.
 Client data that is no longer relevant is not worth keeping.
 Bring over material that helps now and in the future.
 Reformat your data as it’s brought from the old system to the new while you perform the build.
 Separate that data into static, one-time entry data like customer lists, and dynamic information such as transactions.

-- 4. Setting achievable goals and expectations.
-A great way to accomplish long-term goals is by breaking each into a series of smaller steps, each with their own payoff.
+- 4. It is setting achievable goals and expectations.
+A great way to accomplish long-term goals is by breaking each into a series of smaller steps, each with its payoff.
 Build on the previous step to accomplish the next and keep going.

 - 5. Using the implementation to fine-tune your business.
 Many companies purchase an ERP system to reduce costs.
-Use the implementation as a way of taking a critical look at each business process.
+Use the implementation to take a critical look at each business process.
 Where are the bottlenecks?
 Where is effort duplicated?
 How can each process be streamlined to be more efficient and effective?

-- 6. A sixth key critical part in an effective ERP implementation is time.
-Don’t be in a hurry to turn the key, fire it up and race off.
+- 6. Time is a sixth critical part of an effective ERP implementation.
+Don’t be in a hurry to turn the key; fire it up and race off.
 Successful implementations take six months to two years.
-Effective, thorough planning and a thoughtful, well-researched approach before you purchase will help ensure your ERP implementation is a success.
+Effective, thorough planning and a thoughtful, well-researched approach before purchasing will help ensure your ERP implementation is successful.

-- 7. Another important task is understanding that a new ERP is not going to look like the old one.
-While having a familiar look and feel is nice, your staff will embrace an optimized newer version once they understand just how well it performs.
-Microsoft’s Dynamics 365 line of products may look different than your old ERP but it will retain some familiarity for Office 365 and Azure users.
+- 7. Another important task is understanding that a new ERP will look different from the old one.
+While having a familiar look and feel is nice, your staff will embrace an optimized newer version once they understand how well it performs.
+Microsoft’s Dynamics 365 line of products may look different than your old ERP, but it will retain some familiarity for Office 365 and Azure users.

 Online ERPs are designed for flexibility and expansion.
-No matter where your company has its production plant, warehouse or offices, a cloud-based ERP is less expensive to maintain over time.
-Small businesses considering ways to improve efficiency and encourage growth will want to examine the many top ERP solutions available to them.
+A cloud-based ERP is less expensive to maintain over time, no matter where your company has its production plant, warehouse, or office.
+Small businesses considering ways to improve efficiency and encourage growth will want to examine the many top ERP solutions available.